 EGA hosts federal, state, and regional policy briefings.
 The Federal Policy Briefing is held in Washington, DC every other year.
-In the alternating years is EGA’s State of the States policy briefing, which is held in various locations across America.
-Regional Policy Briefings tend to focus on a particular issue or set on interrelated issues and are driven by members’ requests.
+In the alternating years is EGA’s State of the States policy briefing, which is held in various locations across the U.S. Regional Policy Briefings tend to focus on a particular issue or set of interrelated issues and are driven by members’ requests.
 The purpose of all policy briefings are to provide grantmakers with a better understanding of upcoming actions and politics affecting the environment and to create a shared space that will allow funders to communicate, strategize, collaborate, plan, and network.

 EGA hosts a webinar – a conference call with materials shared simultaneously online – at least once a month.
 Anywhere between a handful and hundreds of funders have participated in calls ranging from international climate negotiations, options to rebuild after natural and man-made disasters, creating the new economy, and specific issue areas.